neirocca sound-first music theory

 Vocalizing intervals as you practice — humming or singing the target pitch — accelerates recognition by engaging your kinesthetic and motor memory alongside your auditory memory.
 This is the core principle behind solfège training.

-Practice Interval Recognition with the Ear Training Tool
+Practice interval recognition in the Ear Training Tool

 Try With Sound